Safety, Scams, & Identity Protection

 Avoiding Scams and Identity Theft

 Tax season in particular is a time of year when scammers attempt to extort money from people or steal identities by pretending to be IRS officials.
-Students and scholars who have received scam phone calls, have reported that their caller ID said the IRS or an immigration office (e.g. SEVP, USCIS) were calling.
+Students and scholars who have received scam phone calls have reported that their caller ID said the IRS or an immigration office (e.g. SEVP, USCIS) were calling.
 Scam phone calls have also been received where the caller ID stated that the Massachusetts State Police, Cambridge Police, or other local police were calling.
 If you do not know who is on the line, do not simply assume it is someone from the office identified on your caller ID.
 Scammers are able to “spoof” these numbers so it appears the call is coming from a government office.

 Government officials would never ask you for money or to meet them with gift cards.
 The IRS would never call individuals regarding their taxes, and USCIS or SEVP would never call you to threaten you with arrest or deportation.
 If you receive any calls like those described above, simply hang up!
 You should also never email your Social Security Number or give it to someone you do not know over the phone.
 Please refer to the links below for resources and more information: